 My Lorraine is some combination of completely made up backstory, the movies and facts about the real person thrown in for authenticity.
 I figured I'd give a little rundown of my NPCs/Faceclaims since they feature in my writing fairly often and it's good to know who they are.
 In case anyone cares, that is.
-This is still a work in progress as I haven't decided what the siblings are up to in 'present' time and clearly haven't chosen an adult FC for Alice yet.
+This is still a work in progress.
+The siblings, best friends and uncle are all completely made up by me.

 Also, though I've majorly shifted Lorraine's timeline in order to write most of my stories, she was actually born in 1927 and most of the famous cases she and Ed investigated were in the 60's and 70's.
 That's where the 40's slang and mentions of WWII come into play in my writings.
 I don't often get to write in her actual time frame in my storylines because everyone else is more modern characters and I've learned to roll with that.
 In case any of that causes confusion to people who haven't heard me mention it before.